Skate Wings on the BBQ

-The cook time of 6 minutes each side is only a guide.
+The cook time of 6 minutes on each side is only a guide.
 It will depend on the thickness of your Skate Wings.
 I did end up cooking these direct for a couple more minutes to get the temperature up to 63°C.

 I really enjoyed this cook and I was really pleased with the end result.
 The Skate Wing from The Cornish Fishmonger was top quality, which you could really taste.
 My wife tried Skate Wingsshe in a restaurant recently and didn’t like them, but she loved these.
 If you haven’t tried Skate Wings before, I would really recommend them (ideally cooked on the BBQ).

 Skate Wings with a Lemon Butter, Caper and Parsley Sauce

 - 3 tbsp Plain Flour

 - 450 g Skate Wing (cut in two)

 - 2 tbsp Capers

 - Handful Parsley Leaves (chopped)